Introduction to Multi-Armed Bandits: Lipschitz bandits

-\begin{theorem}[fixed discretization] Consider Lipschitz MAB problem on a metric space $(X,\mD)$, with time horizon $T$.
+\begin{theorem} Consider Lipschitz bandits on a metric space $(X,\mD)$, with time horizon $T$.
+Let \ALG be any algorithm satisfying \eqref{Lip:eq:opt-regret}.
 Fix any $c>0$, and let $d=\COV(X)$ be the covering dimension.
-There exists a subset $S\subset X$ such that if one runs \UcbOne using $S$ as a set of arms, one obtains regret
+Then there exists a subset $S\subset X$ such that running $\ALG$ on the set of arms $S$ yields regret